Anasuya (film): Production

-Actor-turned-director Ravi Babu written the script of Anasuya which is partially inspired from the Psycho killer novel Sanivaaram Nadi by Malladi Venkata Krishna Murthy.
-He took the rights and produced this film on his own in the banner of Flying Frogs with the collaboration of Suresh Productions company.
+Actor-turned-director Ravi Babu written the script of Anasuya and he clubbed his basic plot of organ donation and serial killer murders to the Psycho killer novel Sanivaaram Nadi by Malladi Venkata Krishna Murthy that contains Male Journalist and Lady Police officer capturing serial killer by sting operation.
+Ravibabu reversed the roles to male police officer and female journalist.
+He took the rights of the novel and produced this film on his own in the banner of Flying Frogs with the collaboration of Suresh Productions company.

 Music

-Music was composed by Shekar Chandra.
+The music was composed by debutant Shekar Chandra.
 The song "Ye Theega Poovuno" from Maro Charitra (1978) was used in the film.